Name: Louis Francois Hennequin

 After working in a [----] iron foundry a year, the 22-year-old French

-immigrant -- who had been a spectator of the Franco-Prussian War at the age of
+immigrant -- who had been a spectator of the Franco-Prussian

-eight -- enlisted in the 14th U. S. Infantry, hoping to see action against
+War at the age of eight -- enlisted in the 14th U. S. Infantry, hoping

-marauding Apache tribes in Arizona.
-Ironically, Hennequin recalled he was
+to see action against marauding Apache tribes in Arizona.
+Ironically,

-stationed at Fort Vancouver, Washington Territory, for the duration of the
+Hennequin recalled he was stationed at Fort Vancouver, Washington Territory,

-Apache war.
-"My army service wasn't as exciting as my first train trip," he
+for the duration of the Apache war.
+"My army service wasn't as exciting as

-ruefully related.
-To make life interesting once more, he began practicing
+my first train trip," he ruefully related.
+To make life interesting once

-the watchmaker trade in which he had served a French apprenticeship when 14
+more, he began practicing the watchmaker trade in which he had served a

-years of age.
-Hennequin has followed this trade since being discharged from
+French apprenticeship when 14 years of age.
+Hennequin has followed this

-After having been a childhood spectator of the war between his native France
+After having been a childhood spectator of the war between his native

-foundries, and army service; Hennequin today believes that the
+iron foundries, and army service; Hennequin today believes that the

 history-making cross-country train trip he took just 54 years ago, is the